DNS - Domain Name System in Computer Networking

 Fully Qualified Domain Names (FQDNs)

 An FQDN is a complete domain name that specifies its exact location in the DNS hierarchy, including all domain levels up to the root.
-For example, www.example.com is an FQDN that provides the full path from the root to the specific server or resource.
+For example, www.example.com. is an FQDN (note the trailing dot representing the root) that provides the full path from the root to the specific server or resource.

 Domain Name Registration Process